AKROGIS/Facility-Processing/New Schema Migration/Attachments.md

 AKR_ATTACH
 ----------
-This non-spatial table is for supplemental information (photos, pdfs, web pages, etc) documenting other spatial facility records.
-These attachments do not have an explicit location of thier own, rather they can be used with any (or all) location(s) of any facility in the database.
+This non-spatial table is for supplemental information (photos, pdfs, web pages, etc.) documenting other spatial facility records.
+These attachments do not have an explicit location of their own, rather they can be used with any (or all) location(s) of any facility in the database.

 ## Relation to spatial data